BoavistaLudwig/BoavistaLudwig/README.md

 - 👋 Hey, I’m Ludwig Villalba
-- 👀 I’m interested in manufacturing, startups & all sorts of digital technologies
+- 👀 I’m interested in the manufacturing of things, startups & all sorts of digital technologies
 - 💞️ I'm currently enjoying my version of the European dream in 🇵🇹
-- 📫 I’m open for projects around manufcturing, SAAS & mobile 🥰
+- 📫 I’m open for projects around manufacturing, SAAS & mobile 🥰

       (0) Intro
       Hej,